ivangsa/ivangsa.github.io/src/content/articles/arcadia/003-event-storming-arcadia-editions.md

 These are not edge cases.
 For Arcadia Editions, during a launch, these are the normal cases.

 ## The flow we discovered

 Starting from the customer placing an order, we discovered a flow that touches five different bounded contexts.
 Catalog, Orders, Payments, Fulfillment, and Notifications.

-The happy path is straightforward.
+The first path is straightforward.
 Stock is reserved, order is created, payment is authorized, fulfillment is scheduled, customer gets a confirmation.
-Done.

-But the interesting parts are the failure paths.
-Stock gone during a hot launch.
-Payment declined after reservation.
-A customer who starts checkout and disappears.
-Each one of these needs a compensation.
-Stock released, order cancelled, customer notified.

-And there is a timeout.
-If payment is not completed within ten minutes, the reservation is automatically released.
-Because holding stock for a customer who walked away is business damage during a launch where others are waiting.
+But the policies and the hot spots tell a richer story.
+What happens if two customers hit the same item at the same time?
+What if payment fails after stock is already reserved?
+What if a customer starts checkout and never finishes?
+These are the questions that surfaced during the session.

 ![Event Storming board showing events, commands, policies, and hotspots for the PlaceOrder flow](/assets/articles/arcadia-editions/eventstorming-events-commands-policies-hotspots.jpg)

+We are building the first path first.
+A solid foundation.
+The failure paths, the compensation flows, the timeout rules: those are real and we know they are coming.
+That is intentional.
+Thanks to the discovery work, we know what to build now and what to save for later.

 ## From Event Storming to ZFL